VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -external.alert.source string
      External Alert Source allows to override the Source link for alerts sent to AlertManager for cases where you want to build a custom link to Grafana, Prometheus or any other service.
 Supports templating - see https://docs.victoriametrics.com/vmalert/#templating .
 For example, link to Grafana: -external.alert.source='explore?orgId=1&left={"datasource":"VictoriaMetrics","queries":[{"expr":{{.Expr|jsonEscape|queryEscape}},"refId":"A"}],"range":{"from":"now-1h","to":"now"}}'.
 Link to VMUI: -external.alert.source='vmui/#/?g0.expr={{.Expr|queryEscape}}'.
 If empty 'vmalert/alert?group_id={{.GroupID}}&alert_id={{.AlertID}}' is used.
   -external.label array
      Optional label in the form 'Name=value' to add to all generated recording rules and alerts.
-Pass multiple -label flags in order to add multiple label sets.
+In case of conflicts, original labels are kept with prefix `exported_`.
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -external.url string